Moot Hall Bedford Ghost Hunt

 Ghost Hunts at the Haunted Moot Hall is only for the brave!

 The locals know this old timber-framed building as being extremely haunted.
 It has been reported that men and women have been seen standing at the windows within the upper floors peering out when the building is in total darkness and locked up.
 The mischievous Thomas Cox, a former student of the school, is said to cause most of the poltergeist activity, from tugging on clothes to unlocking large bolts on wooden doors and turning door handles.
 Disembodied voices are also commonly reported here.
 This 600-year-old building has a well-deserved reputation for unexplained happenings and attracts paranormal investigators from all over the world.
 Are you brave enough to enter this truly haunted and spooky Moot Hall, become a real ghost hunter for the night and be part of this paranormal event?

 Moot Hall is a superb 15th-century timber-framed building located in Elstow, Bedfordshire.
 It is situated on the village green in a historical village and is steeped in history.
 The location provides a glimpse into history with its stunning period furniture.

-Ghost hunts here at Moot Hall can be extremely intense with many strange disembodied voices are heard coming from within the 17th Century Kitchen.
-The Upper floor has had many reports of a woman dressed in period clothing peering out the windows.
-Wooden doors have been heard unlocked, Heavy footsteps and sudden drastic cold spots are known to this location.
-Can you brave the night inside this eerie old haunted location ?
+The ghost hunts at Moot Hall can be an intense experience, with many strange disembodied voices being heard from within the 17th-century kitchen.
+The upper floor has had many reports of women wearing period clothing peering out the windows.
+Wooden doors have been heard to unlock, and heavy footsteps and sudden drastic cold spots are known to this location.
+Would you like to explore this eerie old, haunted location at night?